charmverse/app.charmverse.io/components/editor/@bangle.dev/README.md

 1. `EmojiSuggest` component was copied over to met our design guidelines (using styled components rather than plain css for custom/dynamic theming)
 2. `emoji-suggest`: We needed customize the default behavior in order to trigger emoji-suggest component on clicking the emoji of a callout.

+## `tooltip@0.28.4-alpha.2`

+1. `suggest-tooltip`: Needed to update `pluginsFactory` function to not look for mark inside a callout rather trigger the callout emoji suggest palette by positioning it relative to the callout block.